-I am frequently asked “I am about to bring home my first Husky puppy.
+One of the most common questions we are asked is; “I am about to bring home my first Husky puppy.
 What do I need to know?”
-Actually there is something that you need to know even before your puppy leaves the breeder’s facility.
+Actually, there is something that you need to know even before your puppy leaves the breeder’s facility.

-What you need to know that early removal of puppy from mother can cause major problems.
-Your puppy should never leave its mother and litter mates before they are at least 8 weeks of age.
+What you need to know that early removal of a puppy from the mother can cause major problems.
+Your puppy should never leave its mother and littermates before they are at least 8 weeks of age.

-This practice will only serve to harm your dog and make your job as the owner of this dog unnecessarily difficult.
+This practice only serves to harm your dog and make your job as the owner of this dog difficult.

-The only benefit for removing a puppy from its mother early – before the age of 8 or 9 weeks will be for the breeder of this dog in the form of reduced costs associated with keeping the puppy for additional two or three weeks.
+The only benefit for removing a puppy from its mother early is for the breeder.
+The practice reduces costs associated with keeping the puppy for additional two or three weeks.

 Unless it is a true emergency (death of the mother or extreme illness of the puppy), any breeder that releases a puppy too early is doing so from either extreme ignorance, irresponsibility, or greed.